Each department at your organization likely uses its own suite of SaaS apps and on-premise systems.

-Imagine you receive new information on a client that you’d like to add to your CRM, marketing automation platform, IT service management system, among other places.
-Manually entering the data might be OK for one or two clients, but it can quickly become an issue when you need to update dozens, hundreds, and even thousands of clients’ accounts.
+Imagine adding information on a client in your CRM, and then realizing that you need to add that same information to the client’s profile in your marketing automation platform, IT service management system, among other places.
+This manual data entry might be ok for one or two clients, but it can quickly become an issue when you need to update dozens, hundreds, and even thousands of client accounts.

-Using business integration, you can connect the apps that collect customer data and build workflows that share client information across them instantly.
-This allows you to avoid adding information manually in more than one place, and you’ll be able to find the data you need in the platforms you’re already using.
+Using system integration, you can connect the apps that collect customer data and build workflows that share client information across them instantly—thereby preventing your team from having to edit any bit of information themselves.

 2. You can utilize data to its fullest extent